Modeling Diffusion and Permeation Across the Stratum Corneum Lipid Barrier: Methods

+where $\beta = 1/(k_\mathrm{B}T)$ is the inverse thermal energy, $\Delta F(z)$ denotes the FE profile, and $D(z)$ represents the position-dependent diffusivity.
+This one-dimensional Smoluchowski equation describes diffusion on a free-energy landscape: the molecule tends to move from regions of high free energy to regions of lower free energy, while its motion is locally slowed down or accelerated by the position-dependent diffusivity $D(z)$.
+In this formulation, the thermodynamic driving forces are encoded in $\Delta F(z)$ and the kinetic hindrance in $D(z)$, and both contributions enter a single evolution equation for the probability of finding the molecule at a given position and time.

 For given $\Delta F(z)$ and $D(z)$ profiles and a delta-function initial condition, $p(z, t_0) = \delta(z - z_0)$, this equation can be solved numerically using a standard forward-in-time, centered-in-space~(FTCS) finite-difference scheme.
 The resulting solution, $p(z, t \,|\, z_0, t_0)$, represents the propagator of the diffusion model—that is, the conditional probability of finding a particle initially located at $z(t_0) = z_0$ at position $z(t)$ at a later time $t$.
 The same quantity can also be obtained directly from molecular dynamics~(MD) simulations without assuming diffusive behavior, thereby providing a rigorous test of the accuracy of the proposed $\Delta F(z)$ and $D(z)$ profiles.
+Comparing these model-based propagators to those obtained directly from MD simulations provides a stringent test of the validity of the chosen $\Delta F(z)$ and $D(z)$ profiles.

 We compute MD-derived propagators for the critical membrane-core region as follows.
 A total of 1800 snapshots were selected in which the solute was located near the membrane center ($|z| < \SI{0.05}{\angstrom}$).
 The harmonic restraint was then removed, allowing the solute to freely explore the entire membrane.
 Unrestrained simulations were run for \SI{15}{\nano\second}, and propagators $p(z, t \,|\, z_0 = 0, t_0 = 0)$ for selected lag times $t$ were estimated from histograms along the $z$ coordinate.